ukyotachibana0/GTB/readme.md

    > git clone https://github.com/ukyotachibana0/GTB.git
    ```

-2. The executable file `GTB` is already located at `bin` directory.
+2. The executable `GTB` is currently situated within the `bin` directory.
 In case you want to do some modifications to the source code, you can rebuild the project by the following commands in the project directory:

    ```
    > mkdir build